zzzprojects/learnentityframeworkcore5.com/database-providers/sql-server.md

 * It will pass in an `optionsBuilder` instance which can be used to configure options for the `DbContext`.
 * The `optionsBuilder` has `UseSqlServer` method which expects a connection string as a parameter.

-Now, we are done with the required classes and database creation, let's add some authors and book records to the database and then retrieve them.
+Now, we are done with the required classes and database creation.
+Let's add some authors and book records to the database and then retrieve them.

 ```csharp
 using (var context = new BookStore())